Restoration of Order in Ireland Act 1920: The court-martial of Kevin Barry

 The combination of growing police and military pressure and recourse to the ROIA led to increased internments of known or suspected IRA members and a steady increase in convictions to 50-60 per week.
 This made it more difficult for IRA soldiers to continue openly working day jobs while carrying on part-time guerrilla activities.
 As a result, the IRA shifted its approach to guerrilla warfare in the rural counties.
-Volunteers from IRA units were organized into elite, full-time, mobile flying columns of around 25 men who would live off the land and on the run.
+Volunteers from IRA units were organised into elite, full-time, mobile flying columns of around 25 men who would live off the land and on the run.
 These flying columns proved to be more suited to ambushes of patrols and convoys and other targets of opportunity, rather than attacks on barracks which had become better defended.

 On 10 December 1920 martial law was proclaimed in counties Cork, Kerry, Limerick, and Tipperary.
 In January 1921 martial law was extended to Clare and Waterford.

-In a crucial judgement, R (Egan) v Macready, the Irish courts ruled that the Act did not give power to impose the death penalty.
+In a crucial judgement, R (Egan) v Macready, the Irish courts ruled that the act did not give power to impose the death penalty.
 This would no doubt have proved politically contentious had not hostilities ended the same day.

 Despite its name, the courts were of the view that ROIA applied in England too.
-Following the creation of the Irish Free State, when the Act was repealed by implication, it was still used to deport ex-members of the Irish Self-Determination League to Ireland.
+Following the creation of the Irish Free State, when the act was repealed by implication, it was still used to deport ex-members of the Irish Self-Determination League to Ireland.

+Subsequent developments

+The whole act was repealed by section 1 of, and the first schedule to, the Statute Law Revision Act 1953 (2 & 3 Eliz.
+2. c.
+5).